sktime/enhancement-proposals/steps/26_pretrain/step.md

 Presenting user facing API.
 For delineation against current designs:

 * no new arguments are added to `predict`-like methods
-* a flag is added before or at `fit` to determine whether usage is normal fitting, or pre-training.
+* a new `pretrain` method is added which can be called before `fit`
-    * two vignettes are presented that pass this information on, for discussion.

 ### basic usage vignette

-Illustrated for global forecasting.
+An alternative idea would be adding an new method

 ```python